poseidon/typhoon/docs/index.md

 Typhoon is not a product, trial, or free-tier.
 It is not run by a company, does not offer support or services, and does not accept or make any money.
 It is not associated with any operating system or platform vendor.

 Typhoon clusters will contain only [free](https://www.debian.org/intro/free) components.
 Cluster components will not collect data on users without their permission.

-*Disclosure: The author works for Red Hat (prev CoreOS), but Typhoon is unassociated and maintained independently.*